nielsenjared/nielsenjared.github.io/content/blog/algorithm-longest-increasing-subsequence/index.md

 In each iteration, we compare the value indexed by `i` and the value indexed by `j`.
 In this iteration, we see that 1 is less than 4.
 We take the value of our previous LIS, add 1, and update our `tally`.
 The LIS is now 2.

-TODO In the next iteration.
+We start the next iteration, making the same comparisons as above...
 ```
 tally = [1, 2]